VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Store/objects/ModuleSettingsType.md

 # ModuleSettingsType ==~object~==

-The `ModuleSettingsType` represents the configuration settings for a module in a store.
+This type represents the configuration settings for a module in a store.

 ## Fields